Disorder Rehabilitation | PTSD

 For optimal and progressive healing, a person needs to tap into their higher brain functions.
 These higher brain functions are critical to a person’s sense of inner peace, happiness, and overall well-being.
 Just as the brain can be altered through post-traumatic stress disorder and addiction, scientific advancements in neuroscience and epigenetics confirm that the brain can be influenced back to a state of health.

-The Sanctuary at Sedona offers a holistic PTSD treatment that combines traditional therapeutic methods with complementary ancient healing modalities and advanced neuroscience to influence a person’s brain back to health and align a person’s mind, body, soul, and spirit.
+The Sanctuary offers a holistic PTSD treatment that combines traditional therapeutic methods with complementary ancient healing modalities and advanced neuroscience to influence a person’s brain back to health and align a person’s mind, body, soul, and spirit.
 By utilizing a combination of western medicine, allopathic, naturopathic, functional medicine, psychology, psychiatry, meditation, energy medicine, and counseling, people have an opportunity reunite their mind, body, soul, and spirit.
-In addition, this specialized, holistic PTSD treatment and addiction program utilizes the latest advancements in epigenetics and neuroplasticity which makes it possible for people to influence their genetic code, re-inform their DNA, and shape their cellular biology back to a state of vitality.
+In addition, our program utilizes the latest advancements in epigenetics and neuroplasticity which makes it possible for people to influence their genetic code, re-inform their DNA, and shape their cellular biology back to a state of vitality.

 For those who are lost and in a perpetual state of suffering, traditional treatment methods may not be enough to restore their emotional and physical health.
-Complementary and holistic PTSD treatment and addiction recovery programs, like The Sanctuary at Sedona, offer hope to those who have tried traditional therapy but need additional support to recover and regain their health.
-While these holistic approaches are not yet widely utilized, they will be.
-There are alternative more effective treatment approaches to post-traumatic stress syndrome and addiction that are entering the mainstream.
-It is scientifically proven.
-People can influence their DNA.
-People can move beyond the symptoms that haunt them.
-People can recover from PTSD and addiction.
-The path of the recovered awaits.
+Our integrative program offers hope to those who have tried traditional therapy but need additional support to recover and regain their health.